Full-Adder/CLAVS/README.md

 #  CLAVS
 Offical implemention of the paper CLAVS: A Novel Continual Learning Model and  Benchmarks for Audio-visual Saliency Prediction.

-## paper haves been accepted by International Conference on Control and Computer Vision (ICCCV) 2025!
+## paper has been accepted by International Conference on Control and Computer Vision (ICCCV) 2025!

 <br>
 <img width="800" src="CLAVS.jpg"/>